SimplyPhy/P6_FeedReaderTesting/README.md

 ## Project 6 for Udacity Front-End Nanodegree

 #### Assignment:
-Use Jasmine to run specified tests on an existing RSS feed-reading app to ensure it's functioning the way the original developer intended.
+Build a Jasmine testing suite and use it to ensure an existing RSS feed-reading app is functioning the way the original developer intended.

 #### Instructions to run:

+The page is linked [here](https://simplyphy.github.io/P6_FeedReaderTesting/).

+or

-1. Clone or download my repo (https://github.com/SimplyPhy/P6_FeedReaderTesting.git).
+1. Clone or download this repo.
 2. Load index.html in your preferred browser.

-OR
-#### The page is linked [here](https://simplyphy.github.io/P6_FeedReaderTesting/).